pmean/build-website/text/21/umkc-award.md

 #### Research publications

-I have an extensive publication record, with 31 publications since I started work at UMKC (14 in the past five years).
+I have an extensive publication record, with 31 publications since I started work at UMKC (8 in the past five years).
 Some of this represents my own effort.
 Dr. Shui Ye invited me to write a chapter on the R programming language in his book, Big Data Analysis for Bioinformatics, published in 2015.
 I also contributed two articles to The Encyclopedia of Big Data, published in 2018.
 These articles describe the U.S. Bureau of the Census and the Centers for Disease Control and Prevention, the two most important government agencies for providing big data that our researchers use.

 My best work, however, is on those publications where I am not the lead author.
-For example, I co-authored three publications (two in the past five years) with a research team that used a network of African-American churches to deliver health care interventions to underserved communities in Kansas City.
-Two more publications (one in the past five years) were with a quality improvement team at Children's Mercy Hospital and Boston Children's Hospital that examined the consistency of echocardiogram readings at both institutions.
+For example, I co-authored three publications (one in the past five years) with a research team that used a network of African-American churches to deliver health care interventions to underserved communities in Kansas City.
+Two more publications were with a quality improvement team at Children's Mercy Hospital and Boston Children's Hospital that examined the consistency of echocardiogram readings at both institutions.
 These teams were already capable of writing about their outstanding research.
 My contribution in the documentation of methods and reporting of results served to make these papers even more rigorous.
 It's another example of making smart people smarter.

 #### Research presentations

 My role in research presentations is difficult to quantify.
 I stopped tracking most presentations over 20 years ago.
 There were just too many of them and it was impossible to independently verify the details of many of these presentations.
 I also stopped tracking local presentations.

 I only track presentations where I am the first author and only those at regional, national, or international conferences.
-Counting just those, I have 42 first author presentations since I started work at UMKC (23 in the past five years).
+Counting just those, I have 43 first author presentations since I started work at UMKC (20 in the past five years).
 If you include local talks (talks given for the Kansas City R Users Group and the Kansas City Informatics Meetup (see below), as well as talks at Children's Mercy Hospital, Kansas University Medical Center, the University of Central Missouri, and the University of Kansas), and talks where I am not the first author, these numbers would easily triple.

 Two local presentations still deserve special mention as they are relevant to this award application.
 I gave a talk For the Atterbury Student Success Center on writing the methods section of a research grant.
 As noted above, this is an area that is not difficult but which most grant writers feel most insecure about.